Penguins

 Full stop: This is part of the development process.
 It’s what happens when a team plays the young players.
 You’re going to get some bad bounces, bad plays, and some headscratchers.

 Buckle up.
-“Play the young players,” also means them learning on the job.
+“Play the young players” also means they are learning on the job.

 At this rate, the Penguins’ season will soon be about development, and he’ll have the opportunity to learn a few more hard knocks.